 - Enter this PIN on your host machine to pair both devices.

 - Wait for Steam Link to test your connection, then click Start Playing.

 You should now be taken to your Steam library, where you’ll be able to run compatible games right away.
 Note that not every title will be Steam Link compatible, and many will require a controller for remote play.

 If Steam Link cannot detect your host machine during setup, ensure your host machine is powered on, connected to your network, and that Steam is running.
-If the Steam app is closed, it won’t appear in Steam Link.
+Note that if the Steam app is closed, it won’t appear in Steam Link.

-If you find that your connection is too slow or unreliable to enjoy a smooth streaming experience, use wired connections between your Mac, router, and host machine if possible.
+Also, if you find that your connection is too slow or unreliable to enjoy a smooth streaming experience, use wired connections between your Mac, router and host machine if possible.
 Ethernet is much more reliable.

 When Ethernet connectivity isn’t possible, reduce strain and interference on your network by disconnecting any devices that don’t need to be connected to Wi-Fi while you’re playing.